 And if they're too impatient, they're not my ideal client with the PI that is never going to work.

 You have to answer the call.
 You have to make it very easy for them to contact you.
 Get that contract out before they sign on with somebody else.
 It's hyper important for a personal injury.

 So, it definitely varies based on your practice.
 And it varies based on your marketing.

 My marketing positions me as an expert in family law because of the length of time I'm doing it; I've been doing it because of my leadership positions in the past.
 People know all of that stuff before they come to me.

-So it's really not so much of me convincing that I'm the attorney that they should hire because they've kind of decided that already; it’s just sort of a shift in.
+It's really not so much of me convincing that I'm the attorney that they should hire because they've kind of decided that already; it’s just sort of a shift in.
 Where are we going from here?
 And how can I help you with your problem?

 I'm past all the sales staff because it happened on the back end with my website.
 I'm focused on how we can help you move forward?

 And how has, I mean, so obviously, marketing is something that is a strong suit.
 We've talked about video, and we'll touch on that.

 You have a very strong brand positioning that is consistent across all the channels, where you have a presence online and in your community itself.